bluenote-1577/floria/README.md

 If using a bam file with multiple contigs being mapped to, the output file contains multiple phased haplotypes of the above format which are delimited by `**(contig name)**`.

 ### Read partition output (-P option)
-If also using `-P` option, glopp outputs the read partition obtained by glopp.
-That is, set of reads corresponding to each haplotype.
-The format looks like:
+For each contig, glopp outputs a partition of reads in the file `(contig_name)_partition.txt` in the following format:

 ```
 #1 (partition #1)
 (read_name1) (first SNP position covered) (last SNP position covered)